 However, it has been shown that regular exercise and good fitness produce physiological adaptations that improve your body’s ability to adjust to stress.
-A study, that used Firstbeat’s Bodyguard measurement, shows that physical activity is associated with lower objective stress on workdays.
+A study that used Firstbeat Bodyguard measurement data shows that physical activity is associated with lower objective stress on workdays.

-If you train regularly, not only your Fitness Level increases, but also your stress tolerance improves!
+If you train regularly, not only will your Fitness Level increase but so to your stress tolerance!

 2. Avoid Alcohol

-Enjoying a glass of wine, a few beers, or more is a common response to stress.
+Enjoying a glass or two of wine or a few beers is a common response to stress.
 But just because you feel relaxed doesn’t mean you are off the hook, physiologically speaking.
 Alcohol is a huge stressor for your body.
 It induces the stress response by stimulating the sympathetic nervous system, which in turn releases stress hormones and increases blood pressure and heart rate.

 Alcohol also reduces the effectiveness of your sleep – which can make feelings of stress and anxiety even worse.
-A scientific study, based on the Firstbeat’s database, shows that even a single drink can be enough to reduce the restorative quality of sleep.
+A scientific study, based on Firstbeat’s database, shows that even a single drink can be enough to reduce the restorative quality of sleep.

 3. Just Breathe

 Breathing is probably the easiest way to de-stress.
 The method is based on the vagus nerve, which oversees a vast range of crucial functions like heart rate, food digestion and breathing.

-Although autonomous nervous system is largely out of our control, you can impact the vagus nerve by breathing.
+Although the autonomous nervous system is largely out of our control, you can impact the vagus nerve by breathing.
 Deep and slow abdominal respiration activates the vagal nerve and triggers the relaxation response.
 (Wang et al. 2010).